 Political Trade Unionism: Industrial Cooperation and the Construction of the Class Struggle in Fin de siècle Europe

-My book project uncovers a tradition of thought in late nineteenth- and early twentieth-century Europe on unions’ role in building a working-class movement and conducting class conflict.
+This book project reconstructs a tradition of thought in late nineteenth- and early twentieth-century Europe on unions’ role in democratic capitalism.
 Georges Sorel, Gustave Rouanet, Eugène Fournière, Eduard Bernstein, Jean Jaurès, and Max Weber saw unions as ‘laboratories’ of a new cooperative culture.
-They could become institutions that provided a new framework of education and discipline for the class struggle with capitalists.
-Because these figures are not usually considered distinct theorists of unionism, my study of neglected aspects of their thinking will provide original insights that demonstrate their place in a common tradition which I call political trade unionism.
-This project deals with two distinct research questions: how do unions grow their membership and expand a working-class movement?
-And what useful functions can they serve in capitalist society?
+They were institutions that provided a new framework of education and discipline for the class struggle.
+Because these figures are not usually considered distinct theorists of unionism, my study of neglected aspects of their thinking provides original insights that demonstrate their place in a common tradition which I call political trade unionism.
+The project addresses two research questions: how do unions grow their membership and expand a working-class movement?
+And what transformative functions can they serve in capitalist society?

-This project considers this intellectual tradition’s implications for labor activism today, notably by raising questions about the productivity of appeals to anger and class hatred in the workers’ movement.
-My figures claimed that unions should become sites of a different kind of socialist propaganda to that of revolutionary socialist parties—one that developed workers’ class consciousness by leading them to practice and understand the value of cooperative production.
-They should train individuals from working-class milieus to become faithful representatives of working-class interests within, rather than against, state institutions.
-These are insights into unionism’s educative and representative functions that can help orient labor activism in the present.
+This project considers this tradition’s implications for labor activism today, notably by exploring lessons for organizing, media infrastructure, and responsible union leadership and protest.
+It suggests that unions can function as sites of vocational education and independent media that center the value of cooperative production, encouraging a class perspective on questions of employer power.
+They can train individuals from working-class milieus to become informative, resolutely frank campaigners for working-class interests on the street and within state institutions.
+These are insights into unionism’s educative and representative functions that can help orient labor activism in the era of digital mass democracy.

 This is a postcard showing the Arbeiterstrandbad or Workers' Bathing Beach in Vienna, Austria, shortly after its opening in 1912. © SPÖ Wien.